Skip to content

 FASTLANE_ISSUER_ID The issuer ID is associated with your Apple Developer ID and never changes

-FASTLANE_KEY_ID Key ID provided when you create an API key in App Store Connect; it is associated with the FASTLANE_KEY
+FASTLANE_KEY_ID Key ID provided when you create an API Key in App Store Connect; it is associated with the FASTLANE_KEY

-FASTLANE_KEY Copy the full key from the text file you downloaded when generating the API key - Filename has FASTLANE_KEY_ID value embedded in it.
+FASTLANE_KEY Copy the full key from the text file you downloaded when generating the API Key - Filename has FASTLANE_KEY_ID value embedded in it.

-Include everthing in the file from
+Include everything in the file from

 -----BEGIN PRIVATE KEY-----